 Winter sports in Central and Northern Europe

 In the lower elevations of Central Europe, a blanket of snow can only form temporarily during the winter months, which can also be used for winter sports.
-The situation is different in the higher altitudes of the low mountain ranges - above about 700 to 800 meters - and especially in the Alps above 1000 to 1200 meters.
+The situation is different in the higher elevations of the low mountain range - above about 700 to 800 meters - and especially in the Alps above 1000 to 1200 meters.
 In these regions it is relatively snow reliable in high and late winter and therefore there are mainly numerous winter sports areas in which sometimes even international ski tournaments take place.

 Webcam Brocken (Harz)